 Oh, one last thing- should sessions need to be on line at any time in the future, then I would let you know ASAP and we could hop online and keep your usual time and day.

-Due to public health concerns about COVID -19 I, like many of my counselling colleagues, have decided to work solely on-line and not offer face to face counselling sessions for the time being.
+Due to public health concerns about COVID -19 I, like many of my counselling colleagues, have decided to work solely on-line and not offer in person counselling sessions for the time being.

 This is a huge change, made at speed and with very little consultation with my current clients- not the way I usually l like to work AT ALL.
 So, it was a difficult decision.
 And in many ways goes against my philosophy of offering accessible, warm support which is gadget-free and relational.

 These are unusual times and though it may feel counter instinctive, I must act for the greater good and take swift action to protect my current clients, family and community to avoid social contact and potentially spreading the virus, and to ensure that some support can continue even in these times of restricted movement.